Rehabilitation in Palliative Care

-What should I expect from the Occupational Therapy Service?
+What should I expect from Occupational Therapy?

-What services might I be offered?
+What services might be offered?